rekuenkdr/armada-alliance-docusaurus/docs/stake-pool-guides/docker-pool-guide.md

 ## Why using docker image to run a Cardano node?

-The elegant thing about a Cardano node deployed as a Docker image is that it can be installed seamlessly and launched out of the box.
+The advantage of deploying a Cardano node as a Docker image is that it can be installed seamlessly and launched out of the box.
 If you ever decide to remove it, you only have to delete one file - the image.
 Another advantage is that the created image can run on any operating system where Docker is installed.
 Using Docker reduces the complexity and effort of setting up a Cardano node compared to the traditional way
 (for example, you don't have to deal with systemd settings).